Village Product and Developer Docs

 1. Open Asana.
 Navigate to Settings (Top right) > Apps > View Developer Console (bottom of modal)

-2. In the 'Personal access tokens' section of My Apps, click Create new token.
+2. In the 'Personal access tokens' section of , click Create new token.

 3. Name it Village Labs